 - Paints and coloured markers

 Begin by taping your boxes closed.
 A few of the boxes we used had printing on the outside so I took the boxes apart and glued them back together inside out so we had a clean cardboard surface to work with.
-Glue or tape your boxes together to make the robot legs body and head.
+Glue or tape your boxes together to make the robot legs, body and head.
 Add egg cartons for the arms.

-On a separate piece of cardboard create the details for your robot including eyes, mouth, buttons and dials.
+On a separate pieces of cardboard create the details for your robot including eyes, mouth, buttons and dials.
 We added plastic bottle tops as buttons.
 Glue these onto your robot body.
 Add cardboard tubes or paper cups as ears and an antenna.

 If you love making things with cardboard boxes, you might like UNBOXED; our new kids craft book all about the creative adventures you can have with cardboard boxes!

 SHARE YOUR CRAFTY FUN WITH US!

 We want to SHARE in your fun, share your crafty creations inspired by MINI MAD THINGS craft projects on INSTAGRAM by tagging your posts @minimadthings and using the hashtag #MYMINIMADCRAFT

 Come and join our MINI MAD CRAFT Facebook group and share your creations with our creative community.
 Sometimes on social media there is a pressure to present the picture perfect image of family life, here in our group we are not perfect.
 Share your ideas, successes, failures, and the mess left behind!